javierarce/javier.computer/pages/about.md

 {% include now.md %}

-I get sad when I only spend my time consuming instead of making things.
-This online place is my attempt to spend more time thinking, documenting, and making.

 This website contains a wiki, several blog posts, a collection of silly songs, a pun, a hidden passage to another dimension, a ghost story, a list of dog names, a list of names that are not dog names, references to my early memories, several photos of